alexgrejuc/filesharer/README.md

  You should see a terminal window in your browser similar to the one below:

  ![Play With Docker terminal](documentation/img/play-with-docker.png)

-You can then follow the [Docker Usage Instructions](#docker-usage-instructions) to use the application.
+You can then follow the [Docker Usage Instructions](#docker-usage-instructions) to use the application from that terminal window.

 # Docker Usage Instructions

-These instructions assume you are in an environment where Docker is available (e.g. your local machine or Play with Docker).
+These are command line instructions that assume you are in an environment where Docker is available (e.g. your local machine or Play with Docker).

 Pull and run the filesharer docker image in detached mode:

     docker run -d --name filesharer alexgrejuc/filesharer

 This will start a container in which the server is running.
 Next, run a shell within the container: